Chang 3-run triple off Benintendi’s glove, Indians beat KC

 MILESTONE MAN

 Royals C Salvador Perez has 46 home runs this season — two shy of Jorge Soler’s team record set in 2019 — and sits at 198 for his career.
 One day earlier, Perez broke Johnny Bench’s MLB record for homers in a year by a player who caught at least 75% of his games.
-“Salvy is going to have to build a new mantle to display all of his mementos,” manager Mike Matheny said.
+“Salvy is going to have to build a new mantle to display all of his mementos,” Matheny said.
 “Heck, he might as well build an entire fireplace.”

 TRAINER’S ROOM